ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 Once I had reproducible results I took a [snapshot](https://github.com/tradestatistics/packrat-library) of my packages by using packat.
 To ensure reproducibility over time, I decided to build R from source, isolated from the system package manager and therefore avoiding accidental updates that might break the code.

 Is it worth mentioning that I'm using [DigitalOcean](https://www.digitalocean.com/) virtual machines to store the datasets and run all the services required to run an API.
-Under their [Open Source Sponsorships](https://www.digitalocean.com/open-source/) the server cost is largely subsidized.
+Under their [Open Source Sponsorships](https://www.digitalocean.com/open-source/) the server cost is subsidized.

 As a way to contribute back to the community, [here](https://marketplace.digitalocean.com/apps/rstudio) you can find a ready to use RStudio image to work with databases and build R packages.